Latest Update

 Developing a connected active transportation network is a key action in the City’s strategic plan, Our City, Our Future, and directly supports our goal of building and maintaining a safe, accessible system for all residents and visitors.
 Planning and construction of several additional shared-use path projects have been advanced to enhance citywide connectivity and support safe, multi-modal transportation for pedestrians and cyclists.

-Traffic delays, sidewalk closures and lane reductions will be required while work is ongoing.
 The City of St. John’s will provide updates on traffic interruptions and progress throughout the duration of the project.
 You can review the project schedule on this page to follow progress and subscribe to receive the latest City news and advisories.

 📢News